When it comes to companies that offer work at home jobs, a lot of us rely on their BBB ratings to determine their trustworthiness.

 Sure, the ratings on the Better Business Bureau’s site can be manipulated to some degree (just like anything else, I guess!) but it’s one of the best tools we often have in determining whether a work at home opportunity is legit or just another envelope stuffing scam!

-So, to make your job easier, I put together a list of companies that offer work at home opportunities who have an A+ BBB rating.
+So, to make your job easier, I put together a list of companies with A+ BBB rating that offer work at home opportunities.

 How the BBB ratings work?